Gloria Romero

 Gloria Romero (/tl/; born Gloria Anne Borrego Galla; December 16, 1933 – January 25, 2025) was an American-born Filipino actress.
 Regarded as the "Queen of Philippine Cinema", she has appeared in more than 300 film and television productions throughout her career that spanned seven decades.
-She was Philippines' highest paid movie star of the 1950s and became the biggest box-office draw of the period.
+She was Philippines' highest paid and biggest box-office movie star during the Golden Age of Philippine cinema.